PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 }
 ```

 ...then check each loop if counter is less than 10.
-If counter becomes bigger than 10 then the loop will stop running.
+If `counter` becomes bigger than 10 then the loop will stop running.

 Run this code.

 # Syntax sugar
-It turns out that increasing a number is so common we have shortcuts (called "syntax sugar") for doing them.
+It turns out that increasing a number is so common we have "syntax sugar" (aka a shortcut) for doing this!

 (example)
 ```c